How to Increase Your Research Citations (Practical Guide for Researchers)

 • Academic networking platforms (e.g., ResearchGate)

-Providing complete bibliographic information supports discoverability.
+Providing complete and consistent bibliographic information supports discoverability across platforms.

 4. Present Research at Academic Conferences

+Conference presentations can facilitate scholarly discussion and professional networking.
 Researchers may become aware of relevant studies through conference sessions and related events.

 5. Engage in Collaborative Research